gojek/courier-go/docs/docs/sdk/SDK.md

 func (c *Client) Stop()
 ```

-Stop will disconnect from the broker and finish up any pending work on internal communication workers\.
-This can only block until the period configured with the ClientOption WithGracefulShutdownPeriod\.
+Stop will disconnect from the broker and finish up any pending work on internal communication workers.
+This can only block until the period configured with the ClientOption WithGracefulShutdownPeriod.

 ### func \(\*Client\) [Subscribe](<https://github.com/gojek/courier-go/blob/main/client_subscribe.go#L11>)